-If a direct report receives a special pay adjustment (including adjustments such as a special merit increase or an increase under PPPM 225), in the previous 12-month period prior to which the supervisor is reviewed for a supervisory pay differential increase, they should be excluded from the PBW.
+If a direct report receives a special pay adjustment (including adjustments such as a special merit increase) for a direct report which occurs in the same calendar year (see 214.34) during which the Supervisor is reviewed for a Supervisory Pay Differential or an increase is not included in the calculation of Predominant Base Wage.under PPPM 225), in the previous 12-month period prior to which the supervisor is reviewed for a supervisory pay differential increase, they should be excluded from the PBW.

-.1432 Highly Specialized or Highly Technical Jobs

-Jobs considered highly specialized or highly technical which require specific degrees and/or certifications (typically above a bachelor's degree), should be excluded from the PBW.
+Also, 1432 Highly Specialized or Highly Technical Jobs Jobs considered highly specialized or highly technical positions which require specific degrees and/or certifications are not included in the calculation of Predominant Base Wage. (typically above a bachelor's degree), should be excluded from the PBW.
 (For example, City Physician, City Veterinarian, and/or Senior Engineer.)